How to Grow Mammoth Sunflowers

 Read more

 Mammoth sunflowers are tall and can be easily knocked over by strong winds.
-Support them with sturdy stakes or plant them near a windbreak to prevent toppling.
+You can support them with sturdy stakes or plant them near a windbreak to prevent toppling.

 Read more